 Research interests and PhD supervision

-- Ethics on Film, Political Cinema, Violence and Film, race, gender, class in film, Cultural Studies
+- Ethics on Film, Political Cinema, Documentary Cinema; Violence and Film; Race, Gender, Class in Film, Cultural Studies

-- GIFs, digital media and film, Dispersed Agency
+- Post-cinema, GIFs, digital media and film, Dispersed Agency

 Book a meeting with me during my office hours.